 Students are offered access to work experience at institutions including Art UK, the Royal Collection and the Victoria & Albert Museum, in addition to advice on FE/HE applications and careers, and membership of an alumni club.
 Students have the option to study a further two modules and sit the A level exam at the end of the second year.

 Benefits for students:

-- Courses taught by experienced teachers in dedicated teaching space with close access to the collections, and with visits to other museums and galleries arranged as appropriate to the topics being studied, and public health conditions.
+- Courses taught by experienced teachers online and/or in dedicated teaching space with close access to the collections, and with visits to other museums and galleries arranged as appropriate to the topics being studied, and public health conditions.
 Find out more about our teaching team, guest lecturers and EPQ mentors here

 - Access to careers/FE seminars; work experience placements include the Victoria & Albert Museum, the Royal Collection, ArtUK, HENI Talks and more

 - Students have the option of continuing to study a further two modules and sitting the Pearson/Edexcel A level Art History exam at the end of a second year of the course

 - Additional qualification: EPQ equivalent to up to half an A-level in UCAS points; it is possible to enter more than one EPQ.
 Students with an EPQ are more likely to obtain a good degree and to attend a Russell Group University.